-A pilot study was conducted at a non-International Psychoanalytic Association institute.
-Questionnaires were mailed to those who had graduated between 1992 and 2002 who were asked to complete the questionnaire and mail it, unsigned and with no return address, to the author.
-In this group, 32 out of 65 analysts responded, providing a 48% response rate.
+A pilot study was conducted at a non-IPA institute.
+Questionnaires were mailed to those who had graduated between 1992 and 2002 who were asked to complete the questionnaire and mail it, unsigned, with no return address to the author.
+In this group, 32 out of 65 analysts responded, giving a 48% response rate.
 Seventy-two percent reported being either very satisfied or moderately satisfied with their training analysis.